What is a hysterectomy?

 Critics contend that in the past some doctors, with the goal of preventing uterine cancer, have prescribed hysterectomies to women who didn't need them.
 In very rare cases, doctors have been charged with using hysterectomies as a form of birth control or involuntary sterilization, especially for women of color.
 There have also been cases where hysterectomies were performed without the knowledge or consent of the patient.

 For many women, the biggest drawback to a hysterectomy is loss of fertility.
 Once you have a hysterectomy, you cannot conceive, and for many women of childbearing age, this is a significant loss.
-Some women experience a loss of sexual desire, although this problem appears treatable with hormone therapy.
 Women who feel pushed into a hysterectomy may also have a negative reaction to it.

 When should I get a hysterectomy?